scalikejdbc/scalikejdbc.github.io/source/documentation/one-to-x.html.md

 ### Why One-to-x APIs are needed?
 <hr/>

-Users can write all the mapping operations by using `#map` or `#foldLeft`... with a lot of boilerplate code.

-ScalikeJDBC provides you some useful APIs to map results to objects.
+While users can perform mapping operations using methods like `#map` or `#foldLeft`, these often require extensive boilerplate code.
+ScalikeJDBC offers specialized APIs that simplify the mapping of results to objects.

 <div class="alert alert-warning">
-Be aware that resolving multiple one-to-many relationships with a single join query may cause performance or data size problems when dealing with large number of rows.
+Be aware that resolving multiple one-to-many relationships with a single join query may lead to performance or data size issues when handling a large number of rows.
 </div>

 <hr/>
 ### One-To-Many / One-To-Manies
 <hr/>

-Simple example:
+Here is a simple example:
 ```scala
 case class Member(id: Long, name: String)
 case class Group(id: Long, name: String, members: Seq[Member] = Nil)